boulder universal zero waste ordinance

 All recyclable materials be directed to the Boulder County Recycling Center, with a provision allowing the city manager to set conditions under which clean, pre-sorted paper may be sold elsewhere.

 Get Help to Comply

 Exemptions and Requirements

-In limited cases, a business or property owner may apply for a one year exemption from complying with the requirements of the Universal Zero Waste Ordinance.
-City staff will review exemption applications and work with the applicants to bring the location into compliance.
+In limited cases, a business or property owner may apply for an exemption from complying with the requirements of the Universal Zero Waste Ordinance.
 In order to be granted an exemption, applicants must demonstrate they have considered all reasonable options that would bring their business or property into compliance.